 6.18 Dead store [WXQ]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.18 does not apply to SPARK, because SPARK requires mandatory static verification of information flow which detects and reports all dead stores.
-Additionally, SPARK requires variables that are used for output to the environment, where multiple writes to a variable without intervening reads could be confused as dead store, to be specifically identified as having external effects.
+Additionally, SPARK requires variables that are used for output to the environment, where multiple writes to a variable without intervening reads could be confused as dead store, to be specifically identified as having external effects through the use of volatile.
 In this case, the information flow analysis for such variables is modified since it is known that consecutive writes to such variables might not constitute a dead store.

 6.19 Unused variable [YZS]